Thinking about changing your choice of university? Here are your options

-If you are convinced that your insurance choice is right for you, talk to the university beforehand and check that they'd be happy to take you if you meet their offer.
-If they're happy and have confirmed speak to your firm and explain the situation.
+If you are convinced that another of your offers is now right for you, talk to the university beforehand and check they would be happy to take you if you meet their offer.
+If they're happy and have confirmed, speak to your firm and explain the situation.

 Inform UCAS of your intention and ensure that the relevant universities speak to each other ahead of results day to ensure this happens.